-Going in a completely different direction than most of its neighbors, Committee has authentic Greek fare, with staples like spanikopita and moussaka and harder-to-find items like keftedakia and stifado.
-Open for lunch, dinner and brunch, Strega, of course, has a few seafood dishes as well (it is the Boston Seaport, after all).
+Going in a completely different direction than most of its neighbors, Committee has authentic Greek fare, with staples like spanakopita and moussaka and harder-to-find items like keftedakia and stifado.
+Open for lunch, dinner, and brunch, Strega, of course, has a few seafood dishes as well (it is the Boston Seaport, after all).

 With its lounge/nightclub/restaurant hybrid feel, Empire has something for all its guests.
 On any given night, the bartenders keep the drinks flowing, the kitchen serves delectable sushi and wok entrees, and the lounge area is a great spot for people-watching.

 Just go once, and you'll know: Flour Bakery is one of the biggest bragging rights that Bostonians have (and we now have four locations to indulge our collective sugar cravings).

 Owner and pastry chef Joanne Chang has built a bakery empire here, and the Fort Point/Seaport location prepares outstanding breakfast, lunch, and a swoon-worthy selection of cookies, pastries, tarts, and cakes.
 The biggest challenge is deciding what you'll order, falling in love with the first bite—and then trying to branch out with each subsequent visit.